aisandler/marketing-calendar-saas/USER_GUIDE.md

    - Filtering by resource type and media type
    - Color-coded utilization indicators

-### Assigning Resources to Briefs

-To assign a resource to a brief:

-1. Navigate to the brief details page
-2. Click "Edit"
-3. Use the Resource dropdown to select a resource
-4. Specify estimated hours for capacity planning
-5. The system will warn you if the resource is already overallocated
-6. Click "Save Changes"

 ### Cost Tracking

-When assigning resources to briefs, the system calculates costs:

-1. For resources with an hourly rate, costs are calculated automatically
-2. You can add additional expenses to each brief
+Monitor project costs:

+1. Set hourly rates for resources
+2. Track estimated hours and expenses
-3. The system provides cost reporting at both brief and campaign levels
+3. View cost breakdowns at brief and campaign levels
-4. Campaign detail pages show cost breakdowns by resource type
+4. Analyze costs by resource type
+5. Make budget-aware resourcing decisions

-## Tradeshows
+## Brand Management

-### Viewing Tradeshows
+### Viewing Brands

-To view all tradeshows:
+To view all brands:

-1. Click "Tradeshows" in the left sidebar
+1. Click "Brands" in the left sidebar
-2. You'll see a list of all tradeshows with information:
+2. You'll see a list of all brands with information:
    - Name
+   - Creation date
-   - Location
+   - Associated campaigns
-   - Start and end dates
-   - Description
+   - Associated briefs

-### Adding a Tradeshow
+### Managing Brands

-To add a new tradeshow (requires Manager or Admin role):
+To manage brands (requires Manager or Admin role):

-1. From the Tradeshows list, click the "+ New Tradeshow" button
+1. From the Brands list, click the "+ New Brand" button
 2. Fill in the required information:
-   - **Name**: The tradeshow name
+   - **Name**: The brand name
-   - **Start Date**: When the tradeshow begins
-   - **End Date**: When the tradeshow ends
-   - **Location**: Where the tradeshow is held
-   - **Description**: Additional details
-3. Click "Create Tradeshow"
+3. Click "Create Brand"

-### Managing Tradeshow Details

-To edit a tradeshow:

-1. Click on the tradeshow in the list
-2. Click the "Edit" button
-3. Make your changes
-4. Click "Save Changes"

-Tradeshows will appear on the Calendar View alongside briefs, making it easy to see how they align with your marketing activities.
+You can:
+- Edit existing brands
+- View brand details
+- See associated campaigns and briefs
+- Delete brands (only if they have no associated items)

 ## User Management